D-Daria/pipex/Readme.md

 This tester is not highly professional or super complicated bash script code.
 It is just a number of different arguments for pipex program comparing with bash command pipe <code>|</code>.

 You can use it to check outputs of your program but not as an absolute reference for defence or for making your code relevant.

+Moreover I used this only on Mac OS.

 I am sure there are a lot of things to modify and to improve in this tester.
 I am open to new ideas 💡